yizhouf743/TILE/README.md

 We are using model pruning technologies from the paper: "MOSAIC: A Prune-and-Assemble Approach for Efficient Model Pruning in Privacy-Preserving Deep Learning".
 We are not showing the code related to this paper, as it is not publicly available.
 We will update this section once their code becomes publicly accessible.

 The implementation to reproduce the results in the paper can be found here: EzPC/SCI/.
+Currently, only experiment scripts for the plaintext model(in Pytorch) and ciphertext test demo for Conv-Relu(the basic unit on vgg and resnet) are available on SCI/tests/test_field_TILE.cpp.

 We will optimize and clean up the code in this repo.